oracle-livelabs/oci/security-experience/prepare-oci-tenant/prepare-oci-tenant.md

 ## Task 2: Create Object Storage buckets

-First you need to create a new compartment for the buckets and the Autonomous Database.
+First you need to create a new compartment for the purpose of this workshop.
 To do that, follow the next steps:

 1. Log in to the OCI console and navigate through the main hamburger menu to *"Identity & Security > Compartments"*